eternaldensity/Sandcastle-Builder/README.md

 - Removed Zookeeper notification (just wait for Caged Logicat to show up)
 - Track redundakitty chains, added a badge and a stat
 - Actually fixed Overcompensating
+- If Panther Rush is stuck in Loot from earlier bug, run its buy function to fix

 ## 3.06
 - On buying a Crate Key, it will try to buy Locked Crate before using up the key making the Crate cheaper (so the key will be used to remove a lock, when it previously it was wasted)